badzianga/Quack/README.md

         // Connect a MeshRendererComponent to created object, which will render on every update auto* meshRendererComponent = myCube->addComponent<MeshRendererComponent>();

+        // Add a cube mesh to the MeshRenderer object meshRendererComponent->mesh = Mesh::createCube();

         // Create a shader program in the MeshRenderer object meshRendererComponent->shader.create("resources/shaders/universal.vert", "resources/shaders/universal.frag");